luwangli/SuperKeeper/README.md

 - SKAC/. the implementation of SuperKeeper with Adaptive Counter estimator
 - SKLC/. the implementation of SuperKeeper with Linear Counter estimator
 - Estimator/. the implementation of two estiamtor
-## data
+## Data
-we provide a test case.
+we provide a test case in data folder.
 This dataset is collected from a [real-world e-commerce website ](https://www.kaggle.com/retailrocket/ecommerce-dataset?select=events.csv) and we use the visitor behavior data.
-We take item ID as flow label and visitor ID as element identifier. from recommender system dataset.
+We take item ID as flow label and visitor ID as element identifier.

 ## Requirement